 - Developing physicians on RCP Medical Care

-Please be aware that clinical pharamcology and therapeutics also accepts applicants from anaesthestics, emergency medicine, general practice and paediatric training routes, who may not have the MRCP(UK) examination nor all CMT competences.
+Please be aware that clinical pharamcology and therapeutics also accepts applicants from anaesthestics, emergency medicine, general practice and paediatric training routes, who may not have the MRCP(UK) examination nor all IMT competences.

 Non-physician applicants must have obtained the basic specialty professional examination relevant to their training pathway prior to the start of ST3 training, in addition to specific clinical experience and competences.
 Therefore applicants must have one of the following:

 - Physician training (eg CMT) - MRCP(UK) Part 1 at time of application; full MRCP(UK) by required deadline